Menu

 Owned By: Town of Marshfield

-Former location of Coast Guard Communications Center, established in 1943 during World War II to transmit weather information and keep track of shipping along the Eastern Seaboard.
-The property is now home to the Marshfield Recreation Department and features a popular sledding hill, walking trails, volleyball, basketball and horseshoe courts, a playground and a picnic area.
+Formerly a Coast Guard Communications Center, Coast Guard Hill in Marshfield is now the home of the Marshfield Recreation Department.
+The 40-acre property features a popular sledding hill, walking trails, volleyball, basketball and horseshoe courts, a playground and a picnic area.
 There is also a 20-plot community garden on site, featuring 20 small (4’x8′) raised bed garden plots.

 Features